teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 > Keep enforcing the budget after launch as a way of avoiding the slow creep of bloat that tends to manifest itself.

-When setting performance budget be strict and explicit but realistic.
+When setting performance budget be strict and explicit but keep it realistic.
 Don't set metrics to hight or too low.

-Categorize the assets on the page (ie. content, enhancements and leftovers).
+Categorize assets on the page (ie. content, enhancements and leftovers).

 > A performance budget is meant to help you decide how to display your content, not what content to display.
 Removing important content from a page is not a performance strategy.